 Oakland Golden Grizzlies (#13 – West Region)

-For those that have Texas in the Final Four, you have been warned.
+If you have Texas in the Final Four, watch out.
 Oakland is the real deal.
 The Golden Grizzlies have the highest ranked scoring offense in the tournament (85.6 PPG), and they are second to Kansas in field-goal percentage (49.4%).
 Oakland is also battle tested after facing seven tournament teams during the regular season, including a win over Tennessee and a loss to Michigan State by one point.
 They also have size to compete with the big boys, specifically 6’11” senior Keith Benson, who averages 18 points and 10-plus boards a game.
 Don’t be shocked if the Golden Grizzlies knock out the Longhorns.

 KP’s Bold Prediction: Oakland upsets Texas, but defeated by Arizona in 3rd round